 What are the Five S’s?

 The Five S’s include swaddling, side or stomach position, shushing, swinging, and sucking.
 To help your baby effectively calm down, it is best to go through each of these steps during periods of fussiness.
-Periods of fussiness can occur at any moment throughout the day but often tend to peak in the evenings.
-Many mamas refer to this period as the “witching hour,” as it seems that nothing you do works to bring your little one back down.
+Periods of fussiness can occur anytime throughout the day but often peak in the evenings.
+Many mamas call this period the “witching hour,” as it seems that nothing you do works to bring your little one back down.
 Dr. Karp’s Five S’s can be a valuable set of tools once you have ensured that your newborn’s basic needs are met (not fussy because they need a feed, a change in temperature, a new diaper, etc.).

 The first step in this process is to swaddle your baby.
 Babies have been swaddled for hundreds of years.
 Swaddling provides several benefits, from helping re-create that snug feeling they had in the womb to controlling their Moro reflex.
 Karp recommends that you swaddle your baby during fussy and sleep periods only.
 Babies need plenty of time with their hands and feet free to explore their surroundings and practice using their limbs.